13 Mistakes New Beekeepers Make

 Beekeepers at all levels of experience make mistakes.
-As a newbie though you’ll probably be more prone to some of them.
-Here’s a list to help you avoid some of them (including our own foul-ups).
+As a newbie though, you’ll probably be more prone to some of them.

 Affiliate Disclosure: BeekeepingForNewbies.com is a participant in the Amazon Services LLC Associates Program.
 As an Amazon Associate, we earn from qualifying purchases.
 This site also participates in other affiliate programs and is compensated for referring traffic and business to these companies.